Search

 Centrifugal pump diagram

-According to the general direction of flow of liquid within the passage of the rotating wheel or impeller the rotodynamic pumps are classified as
+According to the general direction of the flow of liquid within the passage of the rotating wheel or impeller, the rotodynamic pumps are classified as

 (i) Centrifugal pumps,